NodeBE4/opinion/_posts/2023-01-30-cnmediaproject.md

 ### 1: [2023-02-02 11:22:36+08:00 推文](https://twitter.com/cnmediaproject/status/1620986012246896640)

-Turning a blind eye to the clear problems stemming from the sudden dismantling of "zero Covid" in early December, China's leaders and Party-state media have pushed the narrative that this has been a process  of "optimization." <a href="https://chinamediaproject.org/2023/02/02/optimization-another-word-for-messy/" target="_blank" rel="noopener noreferrer">https://chinamediaproject.org/2023/02/02/optimization-another-word-for-messy/</a>
+Turning a blind eye to the clear problems stemming from the sudden dismantling of "zero Covid" in early December, China's leaders and Party-state media have pushed the narrative that this has been a process  of "optimization." https://chinamediaproject.org/2023/02/02/optimization-another-word-for-messy/

 ### 2: [2023-02-03 22:02:24+08:00 推文](https://twitter.com/CarlMinzner/status/1621509412862017538)